-The top spot goes to Celebrity Cruises, which is popular among travelers for its tasty onboard food options, diverse itineraries and — of course — low rates.
-“You can't beat the affordable rates that can be as little as $145 per person, per night for the line's Bahamas voyages,” U.S. News & World Report emphasizes.
+The third spot goes to Celebrity Cruises, popular among travelers for its tasty onboard food options, diverse itineraries and — of course — low rates.

 Though the cruises are easy on your wallet, they aren’t lacking in customer service — Celebrity maintains an impressive 2-to-1 passenger-to-crew ratio.
 Cruises take you to tons of ports in the Caribbean, Asia, Europe and elsewhere around the globe.

-U.S. News & World Report made a point of mentioning Celebrity’s “upscale and innovative cuisine," as well as its "full docket of onboard activities, including wine workshops and glassblowing classes."
+U.S. News & World Report made a point of mentioning Celebrity’s “variety of dining options," as well as its "full docket of onboard activities, including wine workshops and glassblowing classes."

 What Travelers Say About Celebrity Cruises